This is the multi-page printable view of this section. Click here to print.

 The server types supported by Event Streams are as follows.

-For detailed information about the server types provided by Event Streams, please refer to Event Streams Server Types.
+For detailed information about the server types provided by Event Streams, see Event Streams Server Types.

 Standard ess1v2m4